It could be a Christmas ornament. It could sit on the shelf. You could give it to someone with their favorite verse on it. So many possibilities!

 Thinking of ways to modify this project(pictures included for things attempted):

-Fully made from nickel-plated silver wires to hide solder joints
+- Fully made from nickel-plated silver wires to hide solder joints (photo 1)

-Make a star jig and see what comes of that
+- Make a star jig and see what comes of that (photo 2)

-A 3D star out of the triangles with words on them (Christmas present for my mother)
+- A 3D star out of the triangles with words on them (In progress, Instructable to come)